gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 due to the configuration of the sun and planet gears.
 In addition, spur gear gearboxes are prone to shock loads; therefore, direct drive is not advisable on drivetrains.
-Refer to the Motor guide for more complete information on gearboxes.
+Refer to the :doc:`Motor Guide <../Hardware-Guide/Motor-Guide/index>` for more complete information on gearboxes.
 **This refers to using spur gear gearboxes which are attached directly to the pinion gear of the motor.
 It does not mean external ratios outside of the motor gearbox,